wwebeam6508/DemoAndroidAPI_Cordova/README.md

 # NativeConnector

-This Demo Plugin Developed For Xsense Truck
+This Demo API Developed For Xsense Truck

+Received Package Card Data from EDC
+And Received GPS Data